 *This plan is missing the already existing cabinets and sink plus the C wall C is a little skewed and not straight at all.
 Same for the wall behind the future kitchen, it misses an angle.
 It was not possible to draw it with Ikea kitchen planning tool.

 For our Ikea cabinets, I chose to go with the Veddinge front, for its sleekness and the fact that it was also matching the already existent cabinets.
-I checked with Ikea if it was okay to paint these doors, and it was with a little prepping, of course.
+I checked with Ikea if it was okay to paint these doors with a little prepping, of course.

 For the countertops, I originally wanted to go with a stone countertop but the price stopped me right there.
 As I said, we are in a rental so the point here was also to stay reasonable with the costs.
 So I chose the Ekbacken worktop light oak effect laminate.
-It was not what I would have chosen if it was for my home but this light oak effect really did the trick more than any of the stone effect countertops.
-Plus it was easy to care for and the wooden effect was really great with the green shade I had in mind.
+It was not what I would have chosen if it was for my home but this light oak effect really did the trick.
+Plus it was easy to care for and the wooden texture was really great with the green shade I had in mind.

 So once I had taken my measurements* and play around with Ikea kitchen planner tool, I took an appointment with an expert at Ikea.
 We discussed my design and upgraded some things, their advice is always good to take.
 Then, I had Ikea’s measurements service come to my home to verify my measurements and then back at Ikea to adjust and finalized the order.